Click on photo to begin

 in Grand County.
 It was envisioned that the gradual descent along

-Arapaho Creek would be favorable route for a road from Boulder to
+Arapaho Creek would be a favorable route for a road from Boulder to

 the verdant promise lands that lay over and beyond the Continental Divide.